MichaelSciole412/Utor/README.md

 # Utor
 Utor is a web based service for connecting people in college who need tutors and study groups.

-Utor is a web application written in python using the Django framework (no not Jamie Foxx) and uses a mySql datbase.
+Utor is a web application written in python using the Django framework (no not Jamie Foxx) and uses a MySql database.

 ## Goals
 Utor has two main aims: